Overtime Claim Defense

-No warnings.
 The FLSA does not require that you receive any notice or warning before being sued, and because the FLSA is a federal law, you could be sued in either a Florida state court or a federal court.

 Companies often call our office after receiving one of three things:

-If you received a lawsuit, you have about 3 weeks to hire a lawyer who can file a response to it in the appropriate court (20 days in a Florida state court or 21 days in federal court).
+If you received a lawsuit, you have about 3 weeks to hire a lawyer who can file a response to it in the appropriate court (20 days in a Florida state court or 21 days in a federal court).
 The failure to have a lawyer file a timely response to a lawsuit can result in the Court deciding that you cannot present any defenses to the claim(s) alleged by entering a default.

 No. The FLSA does not apply to require that every company pay its employees overtime wages.
 Companies have to earn at least $500,000 in gross income (before expenses) and have to engage in “interstate commerce” in order to be required to pay overtime under the FLSA.

-After making sure that we do not have a conflict with representing your company, FairLaw Firm will analyze the materials you received to determine what you received and to recommend a course of action.
+After making sure that we do not have a conflict with representing your company, FairLaw Firm will analyze the materials you received to determine what you received and recommend a course of action.
 We will ask for you to provide us with the entire personnel file, all time and pay records, all agreements, and all other necessary documents so we can analyze the situation.
 If you have text, WhatsApp, or other messages, we’ll review them if they deal with the type of work performed, when it was performed, or where it was performed.
 We will then have a candid discussion with you about the good and the bad.
-You will understand the worst case scenario, the best case scenario, and the range of probable results.
+You will understand the worst-case scenario, the best-case scenario, and the range of probable results.
 With that information, we can discuss how we proceed to represent you.
 We use our experience to devise a defense strategy that works for you.

 The settlement conference will be an opportunity to try and settle the case, as the lawyers are allowed to speak directly to the other side, and then the parties decide the outcome – if they settle or not – with the Magistrate Judge assisting in that process.
-All cases in South Florida courts are required to go through a mediation, which is a similar process where the parties get together with their lawyers and a neutral third party to try and settle their case.
+All cases filed in Florida courts are required to go through mediation before they proceed to trial, and mediation is a similar process where the parties get together with their lawyers and a neutral third party to try and settle their case.